zingarelli/zingarelli/README.md

 **HTML | CSS**
 - [Personal Website](https://github.com/zingarelli/desafios-bootcamp-TQI-DIO/tree/main/HTML_CSS): responsive layout, with animated menu and background, and hover effects for buttons and images.
 [View it online](https://desafios-bootcamp-tqi-dio.vercel.app).

 - [Alura Books](https://github.com/zingarelli/alura-books): responsive home page for a fictitious e-commerce bookstore.
 Here we applied "mobile first design", used flexbox to position elements, and media queries to create layouts for larger screens (1024 and 1728 pixels).
+[View it online](https://zingarelli.github.io/alura-books/).

 ---